franzbu/WinHammer.spoon/README.md

   moveWindowNextSpaceSwitch = 'w',
 })
 ```
-In this example, 'modifier3' and 'prevSpace', for instance, are used to switch to the previous (work-) space; 'modifier3' and 'moveWindowNextSpaceSwitch' to move the active window to the next (work-) space and switch there.
+Here, 'modifier3' and 'prevSpace', for instance, are used to switch to the previous (work-) space; 'modifier3' and 'moveWindowNextSpaceSwitch' to move the active window to the next (work-) space and switch there.

 ### Cycling through Windows

-WinHammer also allows cycling through windows of the current (work-) space.
-For the time being, the keyboard shortcuts are partly pre-set: 'modifier3' and 'escape' switches between all windows of the current (work-) space, and 'modifier3' and 'tab' switches between the windows on all (work-) spaces.
+WinHammer also allows cycling through all windows of the current (work-) space on the one hand and all windows on all (work-) spaces on the other: 'modifier3' and 'escape' switches between all windows of the current (work-) space, and 'modifier3' and 'tab' switches between the windows on all (work-) spaces.

 The order of switching between the windows is set according to 'hs.window.sortByFocused', i.e., windows are sorted in order of focus received, most recent first.
-The option (=alt) modifier is pre-set, i.e., if this is to your liking, you do not need to add the line below.
-In case you do not define 'cycleModifier' in your 'init.lua', it will be the same as 'modifier1'.
+The standard modifier key for cycling through windows is 'modifier1'; in case you would like to change that, you can add the option 'cycleModifier' to your 'init.lua'.

 ```lua
 WinHammer:new({